FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 ## Other options
 You can use
-https://github.com/butlerx/wetty or https://github.com/shellinabox/shellinabox , but exposing the shell on as a website is not the best idea, as HTTPS itself may be compromised in a corporate environment due to DPI.

-There is the connection multiplexer [https://github.com/yrutschle/sslh](SSLH), which can sit in front of your HTTP server and redirect the packets based on type.
-However, such a modification of infrastructure may simply be impossible and doesn't solve the issue of SSH connections being potentially filtered.
-It remains a popular choice for many.

-There are many ways to build your tunnel.
-Over ICMP.

 All of these need HTTP/1.1 () If the intermediate Proxy communicates with HTTP/2, your connections will error out